Review: LongLegs is a solid but flawed movie

 The ending to LongLegs is not as ambiguous as it feels

-The hype surrounding Longlegs was always going to set high expectations, which is best ignored, as while it is good, it is not that good as a whole, and currently it is rated as 7.3 on IMDB which I would say is about right.
+The hype surrounding Longlegs was always going to set high expectations, which is best ignored, as while it is good, it is not that good as a whole.

 He puts in an intense performance that is over-the-top, creepy with a very unsettling nature and he absolutely nails the performance, and even as a secondary character, he leaves a lasting impression on you, that is for sure.